 Turks & Caicos’ major international airport, Providenciales, serves as the main entry point to the island, offering access to dozens of domestic flights for inter-island connectivity as well as international flights to North America, Jamaica, Haiti, London and Toronto.

 There are a variety of options available for expat children, ranging from public and private to International schools.
 Although International schools tend to be more expensive compared to the local ones, they are usually preferred by expat families for the quality of education and international curriculum.

-The island is well-equipped to provide good healthcare and emergency services; however for major illnesses, expats can avail treatment off the island and in the US or Canada.
-Employers provide most healthcare insurance coverage in Turks and Caicos, and if you want to go for treatment outside the island, it is advisable to get adequate international health coverage.
+The island is well-equipped to provide good healthcare and emergency services; however, for major illnesses, expats can avail treatment off the island and in the US or Canada.
+Employers provide most health care insurance coverage in Turks and Caicos, and if you want to go for treatment outside the island, it is advisable to get adequate international health coverage.

 In terms of the quality of life, expats enjoy a relaxed Caribbean lifestyle as well as the rich historical, cultural and social diversity of the island.
-Turks and Caicos Islands are arguably one of the most beautiful islands in the Caribbean, with an abundance of leisure and recreational opportunities.
-With a thriving finance sector, vibrant social scene, picturesque landscape and pleasant climate, it is easy to understand why this is such a popular choice for expats.
+The Turks and Caicos Islands are arguably one of the most beautiful islands in the Caribbean, with an abundance of leisure and recreational opportunities.
+With a thriving financial sector, vibrant social scene, picturesque landscape and pleasant climate, it is easy to understand why this is such a popular choice for expats.

 Please click here for more information.

 There are two types of work permits that non-Turks can apply for in order to relocate to the Island, namely self-employed and employed category.

 The self-employed permit is issued to persons working on their own account and have obtained a valid business license.
 This is generally valid for a period of 5 years and is renewable.